Amnesiac (album): Recording

-Radiohead and producer Nigel Godrich recorded Amnesiac during the same sessions as its predecessor, Kid A, released in October 2000.
-The sessions took place from January 1999 to mid-2000 in Guillaume Studios in Paris, Medley Studios in Copenhagen and Radiohead's studio in Oxfordshire.
+Radiohead and their producer, Nigel Godrich, recorded Amnesiac during the same sessions as their previous album, Kid A, released in October 2000.
+The sessions took place from January 1999 to mid-2000 in Guillaume Studios in Paris, Medley Studios in Copenhagen, and Radiohead's newly built studio in Oxfordshire.
 The drummer, Philip Selway, said the sessions had "two frames of mind ... a tension between our old approach of all being in a room playing together and the other extreme of manufacturing music in the studio.
 I think Amnesiac comes out stronger in the band-arrangement way."

 The sessions drew influence from electronic music, 20th-century classical music, jazz and krautrock, using synthesisers, ondes Martenot, drum machines, strings and brass.
 The strings, arranged by the guitarist Jonny Greenwood, were performed by the Orchestra of St John's and recorded in Dorchester Abbey, a 12th-century church close to Radiohead's studio.

 Radiohead considered releasing the work as a double album, but felt it was too dense.
-The singer, Thom Yorke, said Radiohead split it into two albums because "they cancel each other out as overall finished things.
-They come from two different places, I think ...
-In some weird way I think Amnesiac gives another take on Kid A, a form of explanation."
-The band stressed that they saw Amnesiac not as a collection of Kid A B-sides or outtakes but an album in its own right.
+The singer, Thom Yorke, said Radiohead split it into two albums because "they cancel each other out as overall finished things" and came from "two different places".
+He felt Amnesiac offered a "different take" on Kid A and "a form of explanation".
+The band members stressed that they saw Amnesiac not as a collection of Kid A B-sides or outtakes but an album in its own right.
+Yorke said the title was inspired by a Gnostic belief that the trauma of birth erases memories of past lives, an idea he found fascinating.